Assistive Technology (AT)

 Integrating Technology to Support Student's Learning Of B.E.S.T.
 Standards

-The Nassau County Schools assistive technology support team consists of an interdisciplinary team including Occupational Therapist, Physical Therapist, Speech and Language Pathologists, ESE teachers, and teachers of the visually impaired.
+The Nassau County Schools assistive technology support team consists of an interdisciplinary team including an Occupational Therapist, Physical Therapist, Speech and Language Pathologists, ESE teachers, and teachers of the visually impaired.
 We provide individualized support and coaching to the IEP teams throughout our district.

 Assistive Technology (AT) Process